MAGS Distinguished Thesis Award Procedure

 - A $750 honorarium.

 - Travel expenses to attend the Annual Meeting.
-This year's meeting will be April 15-17, 2015 in St. Louis, Missouri.
+This year's meeting will be April 5-8, 2016 in Chicago, Illinois.

 The faculty mentor or thesis advisor will also be invited to attend the presentation ceremony.